You get what you pay for.

 Best Paid Mac Apps

 aText is simple a text expander, which saves you from typing the same thing every day.
-For instance– if you type email, aText will replace it with your email address.
+For instance– if you type an email, aText will replace it with your email address.
 And it even on Google docs and comes with many other powerful features.

 #2 Better touch tool